AsjerS/codecs-copmarison/README.md

 There is a version with all codecs existing in the database named `full_version.md`, though this is mostly just for easily previewing what data there is in the database without installing anything.

+(you can hover over most of the codec names to get a small description about them)

 ### Container

 | Name | Description | Support (%) | License | Year |